circleci/circleci-docs/jekyll/_cci2/basics.md

 Document | Description
 ----|----------
-<a href="{{ site.baseurl }}/2.0/migrating-from-1-2/">Migrating from 1.0 to 2.0</a> | Migrating a 1.0 Linux project to a CircleCI 2.0 configuration.
+[Migrating from 1.0 to 2.0]({{ site.baseurl }}/2.0/migrating-from-1-2/) | Migrating a 1.0 Linux project to a CircleCI 2.0 configuration.
-<a href="{{ site.baseurl }}/2.0/ios-migrating-from-1-2/">iOS Migration</a> | Migrating a 1.0 iOS project to a CircleCI 2.0 configuration.
+[iOS Migration]({{ site.baseurl }}/2.0/ios-migrating-from-1-2/) | Migrating a 1.0 iOS project to a CircleCI 2.0 configuration.
-<a href="{{ site.baseurl }}/2.0/config-translation/">Using the 1.0 to 2.0 config-translation Endpoint</a> |  Instructions for using the `config-translation` endpoint to generate an initial CircleCI 2.0 configuration from your existing CircleCI 1.0 project for a limited set of languages: Ruby, PHP, Node.js, iOS (partial: 1.0 code signing is not supported - use Fastlane instead), Java (partial).
+[Using the 1.0 to 2.0 config-translation Endpoint]({{ site.baseurl }}/2.0/config-translation/) | Instructions for using the `config-translation` endpoint to generate an initial CircleCI 2.0 configuration from your existing CircleCI 1.0 project for a limited set of languages: Ruby, PHP, Node.js, iOS (partial: 1.0 code signing is not supported - use Fastlane instead), Java (partial).
 {: class="table table-striped"}

 ## Features